Calcifer777/learn-kubernetes/docs/source/cluster-maintenance.rst

 Backup

 - Export the API version environment variable: `export ETCDCTL_API=3`
-- Perform the backup to a file; fetch the etcd configs from the etcd Pod command arguments
+- Perform the backup to a file; fetch the etcd configuration parameters from the etcd Pod command arguments

   .. code-block:: bash